rajington/windowsapp/README.md

 ## Todo

+* Somehow make the message window better
+    * It's a confusing UI
+        * It doens't close after the error it first told me about is gone
+        * It scrolls to the bottom with new messages, but somehow I still don't expected that
 * Add a repl somehow?
 Not sure the best UI yet...
 * Bug Kyle to make some nice JS helper functions for NSColor maybe?
 * Add `App` type for NSRunningApplication, extract it out of `Window` (it's already there)
 * Rip out JSCocoa and just use JavascriptCore maybe?
     * We don't need ObjJ syntax
     * JSCocoa's parser doesn't play nicely with CoffeeScript-generated code sometimes
     * But we do want automatic bridging to ObjC classes/methods
     * And we do want auto-call, it's pretty sweet
 * Figure out how to get it working on 10.6 (weak references aren't allowed there)
 * Make it semi-safe to pass wrong stuff into API functions, especially `bind()`